Orange-OpenSource/hurl/docs/request.md

 #### Multiline string body

-For text based body that are not JSON nor XML, one can use multiline string, started and ending with
+For text based body that are neither JSON nor XML, one can use multiline string, started and ending with
 <code>&#96;&#96;&#96;</code>.

 ~~~hurl